rd11490/NBA_Tutorials/shot_profile_variance/README.md

             }
             results.append(result)
 ```
-We are going to vary our 3pt attempt rate from 30% of the underdog's shots form 3 to 60% of their shots from 3.
+We are going to vary our 3pt attempt rate from 30% of the underdog's shots from 3 to 60% of their shots from 3.
 We are also going to vary the pace of the game from a game where the pace was grounded to a halt and each team only had 60 shots
 to a high flying game where each team took 120 shots.